 My next choice would probably be the iPF6450 because it’s go large, or go home!
 The Canon LUCIA EX ink set is fantastic, and this printer is a dream to use (the Photoshop Export Module and Accounting Manager are brilliant)!.

 For Black & White prints on the PRO-1 (Adorama, Amazon, or B&H) are delicious so if I was a black and white only print master then I’d be hard pressed not to own the PRO-1 (mainly due the advantage of the clear Chroma optimizer ink).
+As a result, I’m suspecting the new imagePROGRAF PRO-1000 will do very well in this category despite the fact that P800 is extremely impressive too.

 So yeah, I love both platforms and think you can’t go wrong with either!
 Seriously!